s-blu/obsidian_things/example_data/README.md

 **⚠ ATTENTION!
 Super early state of the script, very basic.
 Better usability and more test data generation (placeholder types & iterating several templates) is in the works**

 This script helps you to generate Daily like notes for testing purposes.

+## Usage

+**ATTENTION** Running the script will **overwrite** already existing files with the same name in the output path! **Never use in your real vault - always backup!**

 Edit `template_daily_1.md` to your liking.
 To generate some random test data, you can use following syntax:

 `%typeOfData;min;max;values%`

 ⚠ ATTENTION!
 You currently need to keep this format.
 A placeholder needs to consists of three `;`.
 You can leave properties empty; see examples below.

 ATTENTION! "values" is not implemented yet.

+See the documentation below for more details.

+To run the script, download this repository, navigate into `example-data` and run `GenerateExampleData.py` on your command line.
+This will create a folder `example-data/dailys` containing 20  `.md` files containing the template as well as randomized values for the placeholders.
+You can edit count and output path of the files at the top of the script.

 ### typeOfData